 - Boosting your immune response against cancer

-These immunotherapy treatments are in the works right now:
+There are several immunotherapy treatments in the works right now:

 Checkpoint inhibitors.
 Your immune system has fighters called T cells.
 They seek and destroy foreign cells, including cancer.
 Healthy cells have proteins called checkpoints on their surface that let the fighters know they're friendly.